alsofronie/blockchain/README.md

 # blockchain
+PrivateSky embedavble blockchain database.
-PrivateSky blockchain.
-Used for both live blockchains 9blockchain domains) and near-chains (CSBs as EDFS folders)
+Blockchain module is used for blockchains (blockchain domains) and for near-chains storage (CSBs as EDFS folders)